2008 UEFA Cup final riots

-The 2008 UEFA Cup final riots took place in Manchester, England, on the day of the 2008 UEFA Cup final between FC Zenit Saint Petersburg and Rangers FC.
+Riots took place in Manchester, England, on the day of the 2008 UEFA Cup final between FC Zenit Saint Petersburg and Rangers FC.
 Serious disorder was allegedly sparked by the failure of a big screen erected in Piccadilly Gardens to transmit the match to thousands of Rangers fans who had travelled to the city without tickets.
 In addition to property damage, fifteen policemen were injured and ambulance crews attended 52 cases of assault.
 A Manchester City Council inquiry into the events estimated that over 200,000 Rangers fans visited Manchester for the match, with 39 fans arrested for a range of offences across the city, while 38 complaints were received about the conduct of Greater Manchester Police officers.

 Early scuffles

 One early incident occurred when fighting between rival fans broke out in a pub, resulting in its closure.
 The evening before the match, someone had set off fire alarms in the city, a criminal offence.
 An official report found that missile-throwing and fighting by Rangers fans occurred as long as eight hours before the match began.
 Around late afternoon the Piccadilly fans zone's gates were forced.
 Large numbers of fans were jumping upon the roofs of sales units and urinating.
 The sales units were "overrun" and frightened staff had to flee.
 Police were called but were powerless in the face of the large number of supporters.